oh-lang/oh/wishlist.md

 You can use `{` ... `}` to define a block inline.
 The braces block is grammatically the same as a standard block, i.e., going to a new line and indenting to +1.
 This is useful for short `if` statements, e.g., `if Some_condition {do_something()}`.
-Similarly, you can return containers/objects or argument objects in blocks via `$[...]` or `$(...)`, respectively.
+Similarly, you can return normal objects or reference objects in blocks via `$[...]` or `$(...)`, respectively.

 Similarly, note that commas are essentially equivalent to a new line and tabbing to the